pystorm/pystorm/README.rst

 |logo| |Build Status|

 Pystorm lets you run Python code against real-time streams of data via Apache Storm.
-With streamparse you can create Storm bolts and spouts in Python without having to write a single line of Java.
+With pystorm you can create Storm bolts and spouts in Python without having to write a single line of Java.
 It is meant to be used under-the-hood by Storm Python libraries that will provide the command-line tools for actually building/submitting the topologies (e.g.,